 Debra worked as a scientist for the Department of Conservation on a range of topics including weed ecology, ecosystem services, estimating kereru home ranges using satellite transmitters, and developing gecko monitoring tools.
 In 2010 Debra was awarded a FRST NZ Science and Technology Postdoctoral Fellowship based at Landcare Research, investigating the causes of rarity in New Zealand native plants.
 In 2013 Debra founded Moa’s Ark Research.

 Debra has been an Adjunct Fellow (Research Associate) at University of Canterbury since 2014.
-Her research interests include limits to plant recruitment, mammal herbivory and seed predation, plant-animal mutualisms (seed dispersal and pollination), and rare and threatened plants.
+Her research interests include limits to plant recruitment, rare ecosystems, mammal herbivory and seed predation, plant-animal mutualisms (seed dispersal and pollination), and rare and threatened plants.

 Debra has been a member of the NZ Ecological Society (NZES) since 2000.
 She is the current President of NZES, was Newsletter Editor from 2010–2014 and served as a Councillor from 2013–2017.
 She is also a member of the NZ Plant Conservation Network and Wellington Botanical Society.